Elif5757/cypress-test/README.md

 I have created this repository with (npx create-nx-workspace --preset=angular) to simulate a bug -> https://github.com/nrwl/nx/issues/4590

-First, i have installed the cypress-cucumber-preprocessor with npm i cypress-cucumber-preprocessor Next, I have written an alternative preprocessTypescript() function by modifying the src/plugins/index.js file like so:
+First, i have installed the cypress-cucumber-preprocessor with npm i cypress-cucumber-preprocessor.
+Next, I have written an alternative preprocessTypescript() function by modifying the src/plugins/index.js file like so: